ethanteng/weather-station/README.md

 ### Configuration

-Add these environment variables to enable WU uploads:
+Add these environment variables to your root `.env` file (same directory as `package.json`) to enable WU uploads:

 ```bash
 WU_ENABLED=true